inwe-boku/medea/README.md

 [contact me](mailto:sebastian.wehrle@boku.ac.at).

 ------
-We gratefully acknowledge support from the European Research Council (“reFUEL” ERC2017-STG 758149).
+We gratefully acknowledge support from the European Research Council (“reFUEL” ERC2017-STG 758149) and the Austrian Klimafonds as part of the 13th Austrian Climate Research Programme (“NetZero2040” KR20AC0K18182).